Gabriel-Velez/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

-1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+It allowes for variables and data to be passed through the url

-1. How would you explain form validation to someone who has never programmed before?
+How would you explain form validation to someone who has never programmed before?
+Validation is checking forms of input on a site to make sure they are valid before submiting or proceading.

-1. In 1-2 sentences, define end to end testing.
+In 1-2 sentences, define end to end testing.
+End to end testing is when you test a whole website from top to bottom to make sure it works correctly

 ## Instructions